Hospital Resources for Surrogacy Birth

 • Human rights legislation includes protection of the family, in the many and diverse forms that family take.
 This includes protection of a surrogacy family – the intended parents and the child.
 Care providers and hospitals must care for and protect the integrity of the family, in the same way it cares for other families, and provide support for the child to be cared for by their parents.

-Other support and resources that may assist surrogacy teams and their healthcare providers include information about milk and feeding in surrogacy arrangements and planning the surrogacy birth.
+Other support and resources that may support a surrogacy birth include information about milk and feeding in surrogacy arrangements and planning the surrogacy birth.
 You can find more articles about surrogacy birth and beyond.
 Sarah can also assist with navigating and negotiating with the hospital for the surrogacy pregnancy and birth care.

 Sarah has published a book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.